Paranoia My father’s autobiography. http://www.ivorcatt.co.uk/776.htm

 would like to talk to you about it.
 When would it be convenient for me to

-Spiral, and many years since government funded projects had proved its
+had patented Spiral, and many years since government funded projects had

-Heaviside be revived.
-The discovery of an unpublished biography written in
+required that Heaviside be revived.
+The discovery of an unpublished biography

-1950 by his best friend Searle would be a major element in the resuscitation
+written in 1950 by his best friend Searle would be a major element in the

-of Heaviside.
-I had completed editing this biography with Freda's help some
+resuscitation of Heaviside.
+I had completed editing this biography with Freda's

-years ago, but then she had blocked its publication giving specious reasons.
+help some years ago, but then she had blocked its publication giving specious

-This was the first clear evidence that she was attacking my career, which had
+reasons.
+This was the first clear evidence that she was attacking my career,

 Selling the Crown Jewels